2022 Theme: One Day – Public event – The Peace Garden on the Hoe

 Plymouth Centre for Faiths and Cultural Diversity is working, again this year, with Plymouth City Council to help organise HMD in January.

-This will be followed by a special Tree planting (through the auspices of the Association of Jewish Refugees) in the adjacent garden, to honour the family of Professor Frank Land who fled Berlin in 1939 with his parents and twin brother.
+This will be followed by a public memorial event in the Peace Garden on the Hoe to mark Holocaust Memorial Day on Thursday 27 January at 11.15am.
+A special Tree planting (through the auspices of the Association of Jewish Refugees) will be held in the adjacent garden, to honour the family of Professor Frank Land who fled Berlin in 1939 with his parents and twin brother.
 The family later settled in Devon.
 The tree will also honour the late Solly Irving, holocaust survivor, and his outstanding contribution to Holocaust education in Plymouth schools over a sixteen year period.

 *Plymouth Centre for Faiths & Cultural Diversity (PCFCD) is excited to be able to offer schools the following ONLINE session to mark Holocaust Memorial Day (HMD) *